juliefromeden/Heavy-Metal-FAKK-2-Exporters-id-Tech-3-with-UberTools/README.md

-# Heavy Metal FAKK 2 Exporters (id Tech 3 with UberTools)
+# Heavy Metal FAKK 2 Exporters (idTech3 with UberTools)

 - These scripts were created to comfortable and fast export Heavy Metal FAKK 2 original files (models, textures, animations, skeletons)
 - Scripts support Heavy Metal FAKK 2 and have not been tested with converting files from games such as Alice, Star Trek, Medal of Honor etc.